 The camp day begins with a morning sing-along with all the day's campers.
-Then, the groups split up to do their activities.
+Then, the groups split up by age and camp to do specialized activities.
 These can range from dancing to singing to learning music theory to trying out a new instrument.
 The children take breaks for snack and lunch.

-The morning session ends with sharing time around 12:50 PM with our pre-k daily music campers leave at 1:00.
-Those who are staying either continue in their themed camp, for more musical activities and often an afternoon trip to the park!
+The daily music sessions end with sharing time around 12:50 PM with our pre-k daily music campers leave at 1:00pm.
+Those who are staying continue in their themed camp, for more musical activities and often an afternoon trip to the park!
 The older campers have a daily share at 2:50pm and head home for pick-up at 3pm, or head to our Afternoon Chill Camp where they have a little more freedom to choose their activities and self-pace their exploration.